 Welcome to the Journal of Extension

-The Journal of Extension creates opportunities for professionals and students to publish intellectual, creative work; nurtures emerging scholars and new authors for success; encourages professional development; and advances the theory and practice of the Cooperative Extension System.
+The Journal of Extension (JOE) is a rigorous, peer-reviewed journal that brings the scholarship of university outreach and engagement to educators and practitioners around the world.
+JOE creates opportunities for professionals and students to publish intellectual, creative work; nurtures emerging scholars and new authors for success; encourages professional development; and advances the theory and practice of Extension.

 Research In Brief

 How to Talk With Ranchers About Drought and Climate Resilience: Lessons From Knowledge Exchange Workshops in Montana

 This article offers the Extension community a pathway to drought resilience and climate-related conversations through knowledge exchange workshops.
 In 2017, a "flash drought" affected eastern Montana, and ranchers in the region faced numerous challenges.
 Moreover, drought-favorable climate conditions are predicted to increase for the region.
 We held five workshops to facilitate an exchange of adaptive drought management strategies, focusing on key themes for drought resilience: (a) drought planning and adaptive management, (b) use of local knowledge networks, (c) flexible stocking and grazing, and (d) adaptation to shifting baselines.
 Extension can use this approach to foster multidirectional knowledge sharing to strengthen ranching resilience to drought conditions.

 Benefits of Incorporating the Strengthening Families Program Into Family Drug Treatment Court Services